openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getBooleanByName(resName: string): boolean

-Obtains the Boolean result corresponding to the specified resource name.
+Obtains a Boolean result based on the specified resource name.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager